 Holistic Therapies to Reduce Drug Cravings

-During recovery, you may receive medication to help reduce the symptoms of withdrawal.
+During recovery, you may receive medication to help reduce the challenging symptoms of withdrawal.
 You can also learn to practice yoga therapy and mindfulness meditation therapy to redirect your thoughts and remain calm.
-These and other skills gained at Bayview Recovery can reduce drug cravings that threaten your recovery.
+These and other skills gained at Bayview Recovery can reduce drug cravings that threaten your ability to enjoy a successful recovery.

 Addiction Treatment Center in Tacoma, Washington

 If you notice the signs of heroin addiction in a loved one, suggest a reliable treatment center in Tacoma, WA.
-Bayview Recovery offers several programs to help make a difference.
+Bayview Recovery offers several heroin addiction rehab programs to help make a difference.
 Some of these programs include: